GU4243-ADS/spring2018-project1-yujiehu/README.md

 I examine the following sentiments using `afinn Sentiment lexicon` The AFINN lexicon assigns words with a score that runs between -5 and 5, with negative scores indicating negative sentiment and positive scores indicating positive sentiment.
-I used "afinn" sentiment lexicon to score the words in the sentence and calculate the average score for the sentence sentiment.
+I used `afinn sentiment lexicon` to score the words in the sentence and calculate the average score for the sentence sentiment.

-First, I will show some "affinn" score.
+First, I will show some `affinn score.

 ``` r
 sample_n(get_sentiments("afinn"),10)